thejmazz/js-bioinformatics-exercise/README.md

 together a pull request implementing those sometime.

 Note: Most of the time, browserify works wonderfully!
 Pure-js modules will always work.
-Obviously there will be little issues when porting Node server code into the browser.
+Obviously there will be some issues when porting Node server code into the browser.
 It's unlikely the [single-line-log](https://github.com/freeall/single-line-log) author expected his module to be used in the browser.